DPDK/dpdk/doc/guides/nics/enic.rst

 - MTU update
 - SR-IOV on UCS managed servers connected to Fabric Interconnects.

-Known bugs and Unsupported features in this release
+Known bugs and unsupported features in this release
 ---------------------------------------------------

 - Signature or flex byte based flow direction
 - Drop feature of flow direction
 - VLAN based flow direction